mr-ryan12/fe-m1-practice/day_2/README.md

   Answer these questions about the reading in your `day2-exercises.md` file:

   1. There are three main types of lists in HTML: ordered, unordered, and definition.
 What are their differences?
+  Ordered lists will add a list of numbers in numerical order to the content.
+Unordered lists include bullet points and do not represent an ordered structure of elements.
+Definition lists include a definition title and the actual definition displayed underneath it.
   2. What is the basic structure of an element used to link to another website?
+  `<a href="http://www.example.com" target="_blank">Example</a>`
   3. What attribute should you include in a link to open a new tab when the link is clicked?
+  `target="_blank"`
   4. How do you link to a specific part of the same page?
+  An id must be assigned to the element you want to reference.
+Then set an anchor tag with its value the same same as the id of the element preceded by a hash symbol.
+  `<a href="#some-id-name">Link to Section</a>`

   With the page you created in CodePen on Day 1 (that included Structure and Text), add to it: